 This post is a bare guideline.

-My procedure applies to PE1950's (bios, network card... and PERC 5i) firmware's binaries and I suppose it should work for other models as well.
+My procedure applies to PE1950's (bios, network card... and PERC 5i) firmware's binaries and

 Package's names may change in the future but you should use yum search search_pattern in order to find the correct names.